You are here

 Please send queries about the Project to: firstname.lastname@example.org

-The header above contain three images created from Visible Human Data around 2000 in contrast to similar images drawn by Leonardo DaVinci around 1500.
+The header above contains three images created from Visible Human Data around 2000 in contrast to similar images drawn by Leonardo DaVinci around 1500.

 The Visible Human Project® was an outgrowth of NLM's 1986 Long-Range Plan.
 Its long-term goal was to produce a system of knowledge structures that transparently link visual knowledge forms to symbolic knowledge formats such as the names of body parts.